networkrunt/NetworkRunt/content/post/afc-cluster-installation/index.md

 ![](screenshot-2021-07-06-at-21.16.12.png "Defining HA Parameters")

-Complete the process without any interruption.
+Allow the process to complete without any interruption.
 Once finalised, each of the nodes will require a reboot.
 This will take place as part of the process to conclude the installation.

 ![](screenshot-2021-07-06-at-21.27.28.png "Install Complete")